mikalai-hryb/notes/kubernetes.md

 Namespaces provide a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
+Namespaces provide a scope for names.
+Namespaces are a way to divide cluster resources between multiple users (via resource quota).
+For a production cluster, consider not using the `default` namespace.
+If you want to reach across namespaces, you need to use the fully qualified domain name (FQDN) - `<service-name>.<namespace-name>.svc.cluster.local`.
+Namespaces themselves are not in namespaces and low-level resources, such as nodes and persistentVolumes, are not in any namespace as well.

+* namespaced objects (e.g. Deployments, Services, etc.)
+* cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc.)

 </details></li>

 <li><details>